 8 p.m. - 1 a.m. - every 30 minutes

 3 a.m. - 6 a.m. - every 30 minutes

 FARES - A LINE

-$9 - each way to/from Denver International Airport to Union Station downtown
+$9 (increasing to $10.50 in January 2019) - each way to/from Denver International Airport to Union Station downtown

 WHERE AND HOW TO BUY A TICKET

-Tickets can be purchased on rail line platforms at ticket vending machines, in Union Station Underground Bus Concourse or at any RTD sales outlet.
+Tickets can be purchased on rail line platforms at ticket vending machines, inside DEN or Union Station, or at any RTD sales outlet.

 WHERE TO CATCH THE TRAIN

 Airport: The location is right by the new Westin Denver International Airport Hotel.

 Downtown/Union Station: 1701 Wynkoop St.